-The principal planning issues in this case are (1) The principle of development, (2) Flood risk, (3) Character, (4) Ecology, (5) Railway line and (6) Parking and highway safety.
+The principal planning issues in this case are (1) The principle of development, (2) flood risk, (3) character, (4) ecology, (5) railway line (6) parking and highway safety and (7) impact on neighbours.

 Issue 1: The principle of development

 Policy CS22 of the Core strategy permits new tourist accommodation which is of an appropriate scale and improves the quality and diversity of the tourist offer, maximises opportunities for access other than by the private car and which are acceptable in terms of character and amenity.